 Easter is almost here!

-THAT MEANS YOU HAVE LESS THAN ONE MONTH TO GET READY!
-Today is equivalent to December 1st, friends!
-The kids and I are beginning our Sense of the Resurrection activities today and we could have started sooner if I’d gone by my kids’ insistence (“When are we going to start our Resurrection day stuff?
+My kids ask to do Sense of the Resurrection the second they feel a ray of sunshine on them (“When are we going to start our Resurrection day stuff?
 Can we do it today?
 Can we do it now?
 When?
 When?!!”).

-We’ll be doing the first three activities this week, then three every week until Easter.
-Monday, Wednesday, Friday would be ideal but Monday and Wednesday are our long school-ballet-gymnastics days and I don’t know if we can squeeze a whole activity in.
-So, I’m going to use the printable flags on the in between days.
+There are many ways to use the flags that come in your Sense of the Resurrection ebook.
+I’m going to use the printable flags on the in between days.
 For example, I may have the kids decorate the flag today, talk about what the story might be (they’ll already know, but it will be fun to hear them tell it to me) and get them excited about doing the activity the next day.

 Or you could do it the opposite and do the activity first.
 Then the next day, have the kids decorate the flag reviewing and re-telling the story in their own words.